Ugly Betty: United Kingdom

-The premiere on Channel 4 on January 5, 2007, attracted 4.89 million viewers.
+The first season premiere on Channel 4 on January 5, 2007, attracted 4.89 million viewers.
 Two weeks later, Ugly Betty hit a new high with 5.5 million viewers watching the third episode.
 The figures and shares were similar each week, around 2–3 million viewers with 10–15% share; however, the finale rated less than the premiere episode, attracting 3.1 million viewers with 15% share.
-Due to the show's success and the fanbase it achieved in the United Kingdom, Channel 4 decided to move up the second-season premiere to Friday, October 5, 2007, thus allowing viewers to watch episodes one week after their U.S. airing.